If you can't get outdoors, bring nature inside!

-- Grow potted plants, such as rosemary, mint, thyme, basil, sage, and lettuce.
+- Grow potted plants like rosemary, mint, thyme, basil, sage, and lettuce.

 - Set up a woodworking center with a child-size workbench equipped with a vise.
 This is a great way to develop large and small motor skills, solve problems, encourage creativity, build self-esteem, and practice social skills.
 Introduce tools one at a time; by the end of the year, the center could feature: